 One of the best views in the Adirondacks but not the easiest to get to, Skylight is a great pick for hikers looking for an adventure.
-Providing one of the closest views of Marcy save from flying over in a propeller plane, Skylight’s open rock face offers incredible views of the neighboring 46ers, so get your Instagram ready.
+Providing one of the closest views of Marcy, Skylight’s open rock face offers incredible views of the neighboring 46ers, so get your Instagram ready.

 Distance: 14.2 miles round-trip from Adirondack Loj